nodeshift/opossum/README.md

   }
 });
 ```
-In the browser's global scope will be a `circuitBreaker` function.
+In the browser's global scope will be a `CircuitBreaker` constructor.
 Use it
 to create circuit breakers, guarding against network failures in your REST
 API calls.